Pioneer Football League (Bangladesh): History

 The league unofficially started on 29 April 1980.
 A total of 160 teams participated in the qualifiers, from which 80 teams got a chance in the final stage.
 But the tournament was not registered as the Bangladesh Football Federation did not determine a champion and runner-up team.
 The Pioneer League officially started in 1981.
 In its first edition the league was inaugurated by the Speaker of the National Assembly (MNA), Shamsul Huda Chaudhury.

-A year later, on September 24, 1983, the then FIFA President João Havelange inaugurated the league at the Dhaka Stadium.
+on September 24, 1983, the then FIFA President João Havelange inaugurated the league at the Dhaka Stadium.
 The next few editions saw the league being inaugurated by Prime Minister's Khaleda Zia and Sheikh Hasina.